-Furthermore, CCAR and ICLEI both have software tools available to their members that simplify the tracking and calculation of GHG emissions inventories.
+Furthermore, CCAR, ICLEI, and The Climate Registry have software tools available to their members that simplify the tracking and calculation of GHG emissions inventories.
 See the program-specific appendices of this Protocol for further information on the technical assistance offered by each of the partners.